 I was able to develop a simple strategy that allowed me to create an engaging learning environment in which students were encouraged to ask questions, actively participate, and contribute to class content--a solution was a stress-free and very low-tech.
-In the first paragraph of my proposal for the Bacca Fellowship, I wrote: “I am very interested in the challenge of shifting from a seminar format to a larger lecture setting for one of my classes, ‘Religion and Sport,’ which I will teach in Spring 2022 for… read more about Scaling-up /Scaling-back »
+In the first paragraph of my proposal for the Bacca Fellowship, I wrote: “I am very interested in the challenge of shifting from a seminar format to a larger lecture setting for one of my… read more about Scaling-up /Scaling-back »

 “We do not learn from experience … we learn from reflecting on experience.”
 John Dewey We have co-taught Spanish 310 (Translating English-Spanish, Spanish-English) for several years.
 Over time we have continued to define and refine many aspects of the course.
 Some fundamental challenges remain, however, and that’s why we applied for the Bacca Fellowship.
 1. How can we process the critical reflections efficiently and provide students meaningful feedback?… read more about Mise en abyme: a reflection on reflections »